adls1028/Capstone/README.md

 Computer Science Capstone<br>
 CS-499 Southern New Hampshire University

-**Code Review:**
-> Completing a code review is crucial to a successful Computer Science project.
-It involves a quality assurance mindset by reviewing source code and the output of the code.
-Starting off this Capstone, I completed an initial code review that can be seen [here](https://github.com/adls1028/capstone/blob/main/Initial%20Code%20review%20video.mp4). <br>

 <b> The artifact I have chosen to complete all three enhancements is my Weight Tracking app from the Mobile Architecture course. <br><br></b>

 <b>Enhancement One: Software Engineering and Design</b><br>